-Any applicant, who already holds a Master's degree in counseling and is seeking school counseling licensure as a non-degree student, may apply for admission to the School Counseling Licensure Endorsement (PSCLE) Program.
+Any applicant, who already holds a Master's degree in counseling, a current clinical license, and is seeking school counseling licensure as a non-degree student, may apply for admission to the Post Master's School Counseling Licensure Endorsement (PSCLE) Program.

 The MAC Program Director will review the student's application and make a determination related to their Endorsement Plan of Study.
 These students will finish their coursework for the endorsement program as non-degree seeking students.
-Upon finishing their courses and passing the Praxis examination, they will be recommended to the Ohio Department of Education for licensure as a school counselor.
-Requirements for admission into this program and additional information can be found in the MAC Student Handbook online.
+Upon finishing their courses and passing the (OAE #040) examination, they will be recommended to the Ohio Department of Education for licensure as a school counselor.
+Requirements for admission into this program and additional information can be found in the MAC Student Handbook available online.